- Contact information

 Do you know of purple loosestrife infestations and want to do something about it?
 Visit the purple loosestrife biocontrol page to learn more.

-Mechanical: Small plants can be dug or pulled out.
-Larger plants can be dug out making sure to remove root fragments.
-Remove all plant parts and either burn, landfill, or bury deep in the ground.
-Mowing is not recommended due to plant parts starting new populations and seed dispersal.
+Mechanical: Young, small plants can be dug or pulled.
+Larger plants can be dug if all root fragments are removed.
+Burn, landfill, or bury all plant parts deep in the ground.
+Mowing is not recommended as plant parts may re-sprout and seeds may be dispersed.

 Biological: Galerucella beetles have been successful in many parts of the state in controlling purple loosestrife populations.
 Want to get involved with biocontrol?
 Find out more on our purple loosestrife biocontrol page.